 Getting this Chana Chicken recipe just right turned out to be trickier than anticipated.
 Turns out the problem I was having was that I was using similar ratios of spices for the murgh cholay that I would with a regular chicken salan and that just wasn't right.

 You see the chickpeas really soak up flavour and so you need to create a strong spice base otherwise there just is not enough to go around.
-So don’t be shy about the chilli powder and the green chillies at the end.
-Just remember when we cook the green chillies a lot of the aggressive heat of the chillies cooks out anyway.
+So don’t be shy about the chili powder and the green chilies at the end.
+Just remember when we cook the green chilies a lot of the aggressive heat of the chilies cooks out anyway.

 Ingredients